mttschltz/kittythinks/content/a-history-of-great-britain-by-robert-balmain-mowat-chapter-vi-the-norman-kings.md

 He had sworn an oath to support Henry I. daughter, Empress Matilda for the throne but quickly goes back on his word and in his karma-filled reign, brings about war and famine for 17 of his 19 years as king.

-He is followed by Henry II, who ended the war.
+He is followed by Henry II, who ends the war.